-If the complainant is not satisfied with the outcome/process in Stage 1, the matter will be referred to the Head Teacher (or designated Senior Team member), who will: Acknowledge receipt of the complaint.
-Investigate and evaluate the complaint and determine whether the process has been followed. • Determine through investigation/review, obtaining additional information as necessary, to determine if Stage 1 was handled appropriately, and outcomes were appropriate.
+Governors, it will be passed directly to the Headteacher and a response will be sent to the complainant by the Chair of Governors to clarify that this has been done.
+In cases where the Headteacher is the subject of the complaint, the school will seek an independent investigator).
+The investigator will: Acknowledge receipt of the complaint. • Investigate and evaluate the complaint and determine whether the process has been followed. • Determine through investigation/review, obtaining additional information as necessary, to determine if Stage 1 was handled appropriately, and outcomes were appropriate.
 Decide upon further action if necessary.
 Inform the complainant and those involved by producing a Stage 2 written report (normally within 15 school days) • The complainant should acknowledge in writing to the School they have received and understood the outcomes Stage 2 report.
 After reading the Stage 2 report, if the complainant still feels there are inaccuracies and/or misrepresentations within the process or if they are dissatisfied with the outcome, then he/she can write to the Chair of Governors - requesting a Stage 3 complaint LGC panel hearing.
-Any request for a Stage 3 hearing must be made by the complainant within 15 school days of being notified of the Stage 2 outcome. \checkmark Stage 3 Referral to Local Governing Committee (LGC) LGC Panel If the complainant still feels there are inaccuracies and/or misrepresentations within the Stage 2 process, or if they are dissatisfied with the outcome, then he/she can write to the Chair of Governors of the school, giving details of the complaint and requesting a stage 3 hearing.
+Any request for a Stage 3 hearing must be made by the complainant within 15 school days of being notified of the Stage 2 outcome.
+Stage 3 ► V Referral to Local Governing Committee (LGC) LGC Panel If the complainant still feels there are inaccuracies and/or misrepresentations within the Stage 2 process, or if they are dissatisfied with the outcome, then he/she can write to the Chair of Governors of the school, giving details of the complaint and requesting a stage 3 hearing.
 The Chair of Governors (or a representative) will convene a Stage 3 Complaints Panel.
-Complaints must not be raised with the whole Governing committee at any stage since this could potentially compromise the impartiality of a Panel, should any internal staffing processes be required (including for example any internal staff grievance or staff disciplinary hearing).
-The Stage 3 panel: The panel will comprise three Governors.
+Complaints must not be raised with the whole Local Governing Committee at any stage since this could potentially compromise the impartiality of a panel, should any internal staffing processes be required (including for example any internal staff grievance or staff disciplinary hearing).
+Stage 3 panel: The panel will comprise three Governors.
 One Governor shall be independent of the management and running of the school (in accordance with DfE guidance and Part 7 of the Education (Independent School Standards) Regulations 2014).
 A Chair will be agreed at the meeting.
 No governor with any prior involvement or relationship with those involved may sit on the panel.
-The Hearing will be in private, and the tone will be non-adversarial.
-The aim is to consider the complaint and to achieve reconciliation between the School and the complainant.
-If not possible, the Panel will establish the facts and assure the complainant that the complaint has been taken seriously.
-Protocol:
+The hearing will be in private, and the tone will be non-adversarial.
+The aim is to consider the complaint and to achieve reconciliation between the School and the complainant. • If not possible, the Panel will establish the facts and assure the complainant that the complaint has been taken seriously.